 - Blurry Vision– Blurry vision is most often noted in head injuries that are experienced at the back of the head where the brains vision center is located.

 - Vomiting– Not being able to keep food down is a sign of a recent trauma to the brain.

 - Difficulty Speaking– In some cases, a person who is exhibiting signs or symptoms may not even realize it.
 They can talk to you as if nothing is wrong, yet to you their speech is incoherent.

 - Sleep Difficulties– Major changes in sleep patterns should also be noted.
 This includes needing an excessive amount of sleep, or not being able to get enough sleep.

 - Behavioral Changes– Overly emotional, displaying signs of anger or irrational fear are also common symptoms.

 Accidental falls are the number one cause of brain injury, followed closely by vehicular accidents.
 And while falls usually result in mild injury, the force of impact from a car crash will usually result in a moderate or severe head injury.
 In some cases, the events are so confusing that a patient does even know that they had hit their head in the car accident until they start exhibiting signs days later.
 This is why it is imperative that every car accident victim, no matter how small the accident seemed, is checked by a doctor.

 If you notice signs in yourself or a loved one, immediately go to the hospital.
 While symptoms may sometimes take time to present, they are still doing what could be irreparable damage to the tissue of the brain.
 This could result in a permanent disability that calls for long term hospitalization and rehabilitation.

-If you have suffered a TBI as a result of someone else's negligence, there may be an opportunity to obtain compensation for your various injuries and related cost-inducing traumas.
-Call (800) 838-6644 to obtain a free consultation from an attorney for incidences that occur in California.
+If you have suffered a catastrophic injury as a result of someone else's negligence, there may be an opportunity to obtain compensation for your various injuries and related cost-inducing traumas.
+Call (800) 838-6644 to obtain a free consultation from our Orange County brain injury attorneys for incidences that occur in California.